-“Back in the Game” Isha – Like always it was an amazing experience in which I connected with some great talented women.
-Some of them were on student Visa and were looking for part-time roles and others had different experience levels.
-I would like to highlight the story of one such candidate who is actively looking for a job opportunity.
-The candidate is a permanent resident based in Sydney.
-She moved to Australia 3 years ago with prior 13 years of experience as a System/Business Analyst.
-She took maternity break for a few months and when she started looking for an opportunity, she struggled for a year to secure a suitable role.
-Meanwhile, she picked up a short term contract in another domain which was a maternity cover contract for somebody else.
-Now when the contract is over, she is back in the market and struggling to find a role that suits her skills and interests.
-I tried my best to guide her and provided motivation.
-I suggested her to update her LinkedIn profile with relevant experience and mention that she is open to opportunities, reach out to recruiters for a chat, update her skills during lockdown via Pluralsight, Udemy, etc., attend meetups as a lot of meetups are online, join webinars as they provide good info.
-If possible try going for some professional course.
-Also, advised her to keep Seek, Indeed and LinkedIn profile in sync as recruiters/companies visit all profiles.
-At the end of the call, she thanked me and Zone IT for driving this event and helping her out to find her dream job which boosted my energy to help more such candidates.
+Meanwhile, she took on a short-term contract to cover maternity leave for someone else.
+Now that the contract is over, she is back in the job market and struggling to find a role that suits her skills and interests.
+I guided and motivated her as much as I could.
+I suggested updating her LinkedIn profile with relevant experience and mentioning that she is open to opportunities, reaching out to recruiters for a chat, updating her skills during lockdown via Pluralsight, Udemy, etc., attending meetups as many are online, participating in webinars as they provide good information.
+Consider taking some professional courses.
+In addition, I recommended keeping her Seek, Indeed, and LinkedIn profiles in sync so recruiters/companies can access them all.
+At the end of the call, she thanked us for driving this event and helping her to find her dream job, which boosted my energy to help more such candidates.

-Thanks to all the candidates who participated in the candidate connect.
+Thanks to all the candidates who participated in the CandidateConnect session.
 It was a wonderful experience to get into their shoes and understand their problems.

 This was one of the most awaited session.
 I spoke to someone who was struggling for a suitable job after a 2 years’ break due to her movement across countries along with her family.
-She was very glad when I reached out to her when she really needed it.
+She was delighted when I reached out to her when she really needed it.
 Settling in Australia took time and she could not get a suitable opportunity, being an experienced Business Analyst.
 She was unable to pursue her job search actively due to the confusion and realization that the job market and expectations have changed since her last job.

-These are the stories of women who are resilient, determined, confident, strong-willed, and want to come back to the Job Market.
-As a recruitment consultant, this is our role to facilitate and highlight the skills of such candidates which makes them a good fit for an employer.
-Of course, there are multiple issues faced by a woman in IT that cannot be ignored.
-But we as a community have to come together to make a better place for women who can pave way for future generations.
+These are the stories of resilient, determined, confident, strong-willed women who want to return to the job market.
+We, as recruitment consultants, are responsible for facilitating and highlighting the skills of candidates that make them an excellent match for an organisation.
+Of course, women in IT face multiple issues that cannot be overlooked.
+As a community, we must unite to make a better place for women who can pave the way for future generations.